Donate by mail:

 Moscow ID 83843

-Makes checks payable to Palouse Habitat for Humanity and note “local use” or "current home build" in the memo line of your check if you wish 100% of your donation to be used locally.
-As a Christian ministry, Palouse HFH sends 10% of non-designated donations to Habitat for Humanity International for home building in Guatemala and for disaster housing recovery around the world.
+Make checks payable to Palouse Habitat for Humanity and note “local use” or "current home build" in the memo line of your check if you wish 100% of your donation to be used locally.
+As a Christian ministry, Palouse HFH sends a 10% tithe of non-designated donations to Habitat for Humanity International for home building in Guatemala and for disaster housing recovery around the world.

 Make a secure online donation today.